JulieGuenat/Lake_biodiversity_sequencingData_processing/README.md

 [Your paper citation will go here once published]
 Raw sequencing data: NCBI BioProject PRJNAXXXXXX

-# License
-[Choose an appropriate license - e.g., MIT, GPL-3.0, CC-BY-4.0]

 # Contact
 julie.guenat@unil.ch

-# Acknowledgments
+## Acknowledgments

-This work was conducted at the CNRS-ENS artificial lake platform in Nemours, France.
+This research was conducted through a collaboration between:
+- **Laboratory for Conservation Biology (LBB)**, Department of Ecology and Evolution, University of Lausanne, Switzerland (Prof. Luca Fumagalli)
+- **CNRS-ENS Artificial Lake Platform**, Nemours, France

+We thank the CEREEP-Ecotron research station for providing access to the experimental lake facilities.